vojtechhabarta/typescript-generator/README.md

 Output parameters
 -----------------
-Output is configured using several parameters, two of them are mandatory:
+Output is configured using several parameters:
+- `outputKind` (required parameter) - determines if and how module will be generated
+    - values are: `global`, `module`, `ambientModule`
+- `outputFileType` - specifies TypeScript file type
+    - values are: `declarationFile` (.d.ts) or `implementationFile` (.ts)
 - `outputFile` - specifies path and name of output file
-- `outputKind` - determines if and how module will be generated
-    - values are: `global`, `module`, `ambientModule`

 For more details see [Modules and Namespaces](http://vojtechhabarta.github.io/typescript-generator/doc/ModulesAndNamespaces.html) page.